imagej/imagej.github.io/_pages/cookbook/t-functions.md

 ![](/media/Contrast window.png "contrast_window.png")

-Another way to compensate for bleaching is to use the menu item “*Process/Enhance Contrast*”.
+Another way to compensate for bleaching is to use the menu item "*Process/Enhance Contrast*".
 This method is quicker to implement than the proper bleach correction above and can be useful for correcting for fluorophore bleaching during a movie if the intensity of the fluorophore is changing only because of bleaching.
-Check the “Process Entire Stack” option and the plugin will scan through the stack applying brightness and contrast adjustment selected on each slice based on each slice’s histogram.
+Check the "Process Entire Stack" option and the plugin will scan through the stack applying brightness and contrast adjustment selected on each slice based on each slice's histogram.
 The intensity values are adjusted so that quantitative intensity measurements are no longer possible.

 Again, use this function to enhance movies for presentation, not quantification.